Left Coast Brevet

 Registration closes the Tuesday evening before the ride.

-IF you withdraw after the Wednesday or don’t turn up on the day, there will be no refunds.
+If you withdraw after the Wednesday or don’t turn up on the day, there will be no refunds.
 There is some room for movement at our discretion.

 The Rules